 The direct tax regime involves keeping accounts in accordance with the French Commercial Code and the general accounting plan.
 It is recommended to seek professional assistance.

-If your annual income does not exceed €23,000 or other income from your tax home, then you can be considered as a “non-professional renter of furnished property”.
+If your annual income does not exceed €23,000 or other income from your tax home, then you can be considered as a “non-professional ” landlord who lets a furnished property.

-Activity as a non-professional renter of furnished property requires you to register the Registry of the Commercial Court, in order to declare the activity and obtain a SIRET number.
+Activity as a non-professional landlord letting a furnished property requires you to register the Registry of the Commercial Court, in order to declare the activity and obtain a SIRET number.

-Income from non-professional furnished rentals locations, declared according to the micro regime or the direct tax regime, will automatically be subject to social security contributions.
-You are liable for a Property Investment Contribution and, depending on your situation, the contribution on the added value of companies and VAT.
+Income from non-professional furnished lettings, declared according to the micro regime or the direct tax regime, will automatically be subject to social security contributions.
+You are also liable for a Property Investment Contribution and, depending on your situation, the contribution on the added value of companies and VAT.

-Warning : furnished rentals are to be avoided if the property is held by a non-trading family real estate company subject to income tax, because this activity is considered a commercial activity and the non-trading real estate company will then be automatically subject to corporation tax.
-To avoid this nasty surprise, always rent the property out empty if it is held by a non-trading real estate company.
+Warning : furnished lettings are to be avoided if the property is held by a non-trading family real estate company subject to income tax.
+As a matter of fact, this activity is considered as a commercial activity.
+The non-trading real estate company will then be automatically subject to corporation tax.
+To avoid this nasty surprise, always let the property out empty if it is held by a non-trading real estate company.

 There is an annual tax sanctioning high rents for micro-dwellings with a living area of less than 14m²